Closing Security Gaps in Mobile Apps With Source Code Protection

 September 29th, 2020 | By Pedro Fortuna | 3 min read

-Similarly, 12 other fake contact tracing apps in South America, Europe and Asia were also found to be installing Trojan horses on users’ devices and stealing their credentials and other sensitive data.
+Similarly, 12 other fake contact tracing apps in South America, Europe, and Asia were also found to be installing Trojan horses on users’ devices and stealing their credentials and other sensitive data.

-But contact tracing programs are just an example of the many apps developed by both public- and private-sector teams that have been imitated or otherwise breached by attackers.
+But contact tracing programs are an example of the many apps developed by public- and private-sector teams that have been imitated or breached by attackers.

 Application security guidelines

-First and foremost, these applications -- and especially government-backed apps -- must always undergo strict independent security audits before being released.
+First and foremost, these applications, especially government-backed apps, must always undergo strict independent security audits before being released.
 This process should start as early as possible in the software development lifecycle.

-This poses a significant security risk that is mentioned in the ISO 27001 information security standard, which states that “program source code can be vulnerable to attack if not adequately protected and can provide an attacker with a good means to compromise systems in an often covert manner.”
+This poses a significant security risk mentioned in the ISO 27001 information security standard, which states that “program source code can be vulnerable to attack if not adequately protected and can provide an attacker with a good means to compromise systems in an often covert manner.”

-If attackers have easy access to an app’s source code, they can distribute dozens or hundreds of copycats via third-party websites or apps, tricking users into installing it by exploiting the branding of government agencies.
+If attackers have easy access to an app’s source code, they can distribute dozens or hundreds of copycats via third-party websites or apps, tricking users into installing them by exploiting the branding of government agencies.

-With every passing day, attackers go further to grab valuable user data, so development teams must be aware of the huge responsibility in their hands.
+With every passing day, attackers go further to grab valuable user data, so development teams must be aware of the responsibility in their hands.